-Unless for agricultural use other than controlled environment agriculture which permanently precludes the land for an agricultural use dependent on the soil as a growth medium, a site or each lot on a plan of subdivision must be capable of draining and disposing of sewage and liquid trade waste - to a sewerage system provided in accordance with the Water and Sewerage Industry Act 2008; or by on-site disposal if - is for a single dwelling; or provides for an equivalent population of not more than 10 people per day; or
+Unless for agricultural use other than controlled environment agriculture which permanently precludes the land for an agricultural use dependent on the soil as a growth medium, a site or each lot on a plan of subdivision must be capable of draining and disposing of sewage and liquid trade waste -

+- (a) to a sewerage system provided in accordance with the Water and Sewerage Industry Act 2008; or - (b) by on-site disposal if - - sewage or liquid trade waste cannot be drained to a reticulated sewer system; and - (ii) the development - - a. is for a single dwelling; or - b. provides for an equivalent population of not more than 10 people per day; or - (iii) the site has capacity for on-site disposal of domestic waste water in accordance with AS/NZS1547:2012 On-site domestic-wastewater management clear of any defined building area or access strip